jvandonsel/compass/README.md

 * The home location coordinates
 * Pointer position correction

 ## Serial Console
-There's a rudimentary console program running in the background, allowing you to configure and monitor a few things.
+There's a rudimentary console program running in the background, allowing you to configure and monitor a few things assuming you have a serial terminal connected to your ESP32.

 Console commands: